HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 The Sync Window allows developers to inspect the differences between Sitecore and the TDS project and determine what to do about those changes.
 The developer may select individual items, or multi-select items using standard windows selection keys (&lt;shift&gt; and &lt;ctrl&gt;) and choose an operation to perform on the items.
 If an item is collapsed and selected, it will be assumed by the Sync Window that all items under the item are selected as well.
 Once the developer has selected the operation to perform on each item, they can click on "**Do Updates**" to perform the actions.

-* A. If there is a difference between the TDS project and Sitecore, it will be noted here.
+* A: If there is a difference between the TDS project and Sitecore, it will be noted here.
-* B. The developer can select an action to perform by clicking on the text in this column and selecting the appropriate action from the dropdown.
+* B: The developer can select an action to perform by clicking on the text in this column and selecting the appropriate action from the dropdown.
 By default, TDS will always choose "No Action".
-* C. The "**Make selected project items match Sitecore**" button causes all selected items to choose the action that would make the project items match the Sitecore items.
+* C: The "**Make selected project items match Sitecore**" button causes all selected items to choose the action that would make the project items match the Sitecore items.
-* D. The "**Make selected Sitecore items match project**" button causes all selected items to choose the action that would make the Sitecore items match the project items.
+* D: The "**Make selected Sitecore items match project**" button causes all selected items to choose the action that would make the Sitecore items match the project items.
-* E. The "**Merge fields during update**" button causes a merge window to open when updating Sitecore.
+* E: The "**Merge fields during update**" button causes a merge window to open when updating Sitecore.
 The merge window allows the developer to choose to update only selected field values instead of the whole item.
-* F. The "**Hide fields with no changes**" check box causes the item differences pane in the lower half of the sync window to only show fields that are different.
+* F: The "**Hide fields with no changes**" check box causes the item differences pane in the lower half of the sync window to only show fields that are different.
-* G. Highlights changes between the project and Sitecore.
+* G: Highlights changes between the project and Sitecore.
 Missing fields are shown in red, different fields are blue.

 <div class="panel">
  <div class="panel-header bg-lightBlue fg-white">